mica-1999/Portfolio/README.md

 When including static files such as CSS, JS, and images from the `public` directory, make sure to use a leading slash (`/`) in the path.
 This ensures that the files are referenced from the root of the project and not relative to the current directory.

-## Future Enhancements
+## Future Enhancements (A massive overhaul on this project is necessary)
-- A massive overhaul on this project is necessary, stuff like:
+- Toasts instead of Modals, much cleaner and less intrusive
--- Toasts instead of Modals, much cleaner and less intrusive -- Typescript
+- Typescript
--- Tailwind as an option
+- Tailwind as an option
--- ESLint
+- ESLint